EvaMarco/formacion-online-life-calendar-evamarco/README.md

 ##  👩‍🔧️ How to start

 Clone online repository from [this link](https://github.com/Adalab/formacion-online-life-calendar-evamarco).

-To install all dependences run `npm install`.
+Then install all dependences by running `npm install`.

 ## 👣️ 👣  Step  by Step️

-This are my step by step instructios on how I made this project.
+These are my step by step instructions for this project.

-1. I start by reading my specifications.
+1. I start by reading my specifications carefully.
   You can read them [here](https://books.adalab.es/materiales-front-end-g/formacion-online/3_prueba_tecnica).
   There were some important notes from this exercise:
       - You only have two options (Good Day  or Bad Day).